digitalnsw/research-help/recruitment/index.md

 # Research recruitment

 Recruiting the right users for user research can be hard, costly, and time consuming.
-We think a research recruitment service that's open to people doing research in government might make researchers lives easier.
+We think a research recruitment service that's open to people doing research in government might help.

 Before we open it up for use though, we need a lots of people to sign up.
 If we don't have enough people on the list, we'll all just end up interviewing the same people!
 We're a really small team though so we can't build the list without your help.